Filtering

 Filtering: Where vs selectWhere

-The selectWhere parameter functions similarly to the HAVING clause in SQL, allowing users to filter on aggregated data.
+The selectWhere parameter functions similarly to the HAVING clause in SQL.

 Date